sgl0v/MSTumblrMenu/README.md

 ## Demo

 Build and run the <i>MSTumblrMenu</i> project in Xcode.
-The demo demonstrates how to use and integrate the MSTUmblrMenu into your project.
+The demo shows how to use and integrate the MSTumblrMenu into your project.
+As a second option, you can run the demo at [appetize.io](https://appetize.io/app/g3hyj62wbur6urgpt1wpxcfync?device=iphone5s&scale=75&orientation=portrait&osVersion=9.1).

 ##<a name="overview"></a>Requirements